GeorgLink/Business-Model-Canvas-MD-template/README.md

 ## Summary of Business
 Add a description that is about the length of an evelvator pitch for the business.

+## Website of Business
+Add here a link to your website design.

 ## Business Model Canvas
 Add a very brief summary of each section in this table and provide details in the linked documents.
 Remove this description.